BrightspaceUI/core/mixins/localize/README.md

 ### Common Resources

-Some localization resources are common and shared across D2L applications.
-To use these resources, set the `loadCommon` option:
+Some resources are common and shared across D2L applications.
+To use these, set the `loadCommon` option:

 ```javascript
 static get localizeConfig() {